-About 30 days before the frost, remove all the growing tips from your plants so that it can focus its energy on the optimal growth of fruits.
+About 30 days before the frost, remove all the growing tips from your plants so they can focus their energy on the optimal growth of fruits.

 You can pick your tomatoes as soon as you see a hint of color change from green tomatoes to red.
 Tomatoes continue to ripen after they are picked, so by using the method of harvesting them before they are fully red, you can allow your plants to put more energy into setting more fruit and maturing what’s left.

-By harvesting them at this stage you can also take the strain of the weight of tomatoes off the plant and that will allow the plant to not break branches trying to support heavy fruit.
+By harvesting them at this stage, you can also take the strain of the weight of tomatoes off the plant, which will allow the plant not to break branches trying to support heavy fruit.

 Tomatoes are some of the easiest plants to grow.
-Most people choose them as a beginner plant to learn to garden or to teach kids.
 Once they begin fruiting, especially cherry tomato varieties, they almost can’t be stopped or slowed down.
+Most people choose them as a beginner plants to learn to garden or to teach kids.

-What is your favorite types of tomatoes to grow?
-I love cherry tomatoes, they grow so fast I harvest almost daily all summer.
+What are your favorite types of tomatoes to grow?
+I love cherry tomatoes; they grow so fast that I harvest them almost daily all summer.